RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band/Rock Band - notes.md

 #Challenges
 + "Improving your drum" - Changing sprite sounds and adding events;
-+ "Changing your singer's costume" - adding and controlling sprite costumes;
++ "Changing your drum's costume" - adding and controlling sprite costumes;
 + "Make your own band" - using the skills learnt to create new instruments.

 #Frequently Asked Questions